KodAgge/Reinforcement-Learning-for-Market-Making/README.md

 │   ├── utils                 <- utils used for the different models, training and plotting
 |   |   ├── mc_model
 │   |   └── simple_model
+│   |
+│   ├── other notebooks       <- other useful notebooks, not as polished though
 |   |
 |   ├── requirements.txt
 |   |